 Mission is the heart of Peoples Presbyterian Church.
 We seek to serve our neighbors–both in Milan and around the world–in any way we can!
+Here is an alphabetized list of some of the projects we have undertaken recently:

 In partnership with other local churches, we help to offer hospitality to our local homeless population.
 Everyone is welcome for a delicious hot meal on Wednesdays at 5:30 at First Presbyterian Church of Ypsilanti!
 Once a month, we provide workers and a dessert for 60-80 guests.